Syllvein/USLOSS/README.md

 A USLOSS project I did for CSC452 at the UofA.
 Failed phase 1 but thankfully, through a lot of long nights, the other three phases I passed.
-One day I should finish phase 1 though I'm a bit rusty with C#.
+One day I should finish phase 1 though I'm a bit rusty with C.